-- WAN Accelerators: Compress and cache data traveling through a network to increase its throughput.
+- WAN (Wide Area Network) Accelerators: Compress and cache data traveling through a network to increase its throughput.

-The set of tools and techniques that allow us to virtualize these devices is Network Function Virtualization (NFV).
-Like with the virtualization techniques we discussed earlier, this simplifies data center operations by allowing a few more powerful machines to perform several custom appliances for each network function.
-Combining this with virtualized storage and servers provides powerful and complete infrastructure solutions such as VMware Private Cloud.
+The set of tools and techniques that allow us to virtualize these devices is network function virtualization (NFV).
+Like the virtualization techniques we discussed earlier, NFV simplifies data center operations by allowing a few more powerful machines to perform several custom appliances for each network function.
+Combining network virtualization with virtualized storage and servers provides powerful and complete infrastructure solutions such as VMware Private Cloud.

 Even more so than individual devices, entire networks can be virtualized over the Internet using a Virtual Private Network (VPN), allowing multiple devices to connect privately across the Internet as if physically connected.

 The term VPN has become synonymous with Internet proxies, which are just one application of VPNs.
 When connected privately in this way, a server in another part of the world can securely handle all incoming and outgoing traffic for any other members of the network.

 We’ve briefly touched on how virtualization allows applications to run on machines they may not have been originally designed to run on.
 Developers can intentionally leverage application virtualization to deploy their software in countless systems without targeting each one.
 When applied in this way, virtualization enables developers to have a virtual environment that matches their application’s needs regardless of where it’s running.

 Two popular solutions for application virtualization:

 - Virtual Machine: Used by the Java runtime environment, virtual machines allow programs developed in Java to run regardless of the platform.